US Alençon

 Union Sportive Alençonnaise 61 is a French association football club founded in 1916.
-They are based in the town of Alençon and their home stadium is the Stade Jacques Fould, which has a capacity of 1,500 spectators.
+They are based in the town of Alençon.
 As of the 2018–19 season, they play in the Championnat National 3.

 Current squad

+Home ground

+The club play their home games in Stade Jacques Fould, which has a capacity of 1,500 spectators.
+The ground is probably named after Jacques ACHILLE-FOULD, a former mayor of Condé-sur-Sarthe.